DOB/DOD: January 29, 1834 (Norwalk, CT) – March 6, 1865 (Tallahassee, FL); 31 years old

-Promoted to Captain November 15, 1862 while assigned to Company I, 17th CT Infantry
+OTHER: Promoted to Captain on November 15, 1862, while assigned to Company I, 17th CT Infantry

-Wounded and captured February 5, 1865 at Dunn’s Lake, Florida after engagement at Braddock Plantation.
+CAPTURE: Wounded and captured on February 5, 1865, at Dunn’s Lake, Florida, after an engagement at Braddock Plantation.

-Died from wounds received on March 6, 1865 as a POW at Tallahassee, FL.
+CIRCUMSTANCES: Died from wounds received on March 6, 1865, as a POW at Tallahassee, Florida.

 From findagrave.com.

-While in the hospital Lt.
-Colonel Wilcoxson became acquainted with Rev. William Ellis of St. John’s Episcopal Church, Tallahassee.
+While in the hospital, Lieutenant Colonel Wilcoxson became acquainted with Rev. William Ellis of St. John’s Episcopal Church, Tallahassee.
 Following his death on March 6th, he was buried the following day in St. John’s Churchyard Cemetery.
 In early November 1865, Clark Thomas Cornwall of the Masonic Temple went to Tallahassee to bring his remains back to Norwalk.
 Mr. Cornwall’s journey and arrangements took nearly five weeks to complete.
-Lt.
-Colonel Wilcoxson’s funeral was held on December 13, 1865 with full Masonic and Military honors.
+Lieutenant Colonel Wilcoxson’s funeral was held on December 13, 1865, with full Masonic and Military honors.

 From The Norwalk Gazette April 18, 1865